Scientists create smallest semiconductor laser that works in visible range at room temperature.

 “The idea is that laser generation is a threshold process,” explains Kirill Koshelev, a junior research fellow at ITMO University and one of the article’s co-authors. “i.e. you excite the nanoparticle with a laser pulse, and at a specific “threshold” intensity of the external source, the particle starts to generate laser emission.
 If you are unable to confine the light inside well enough, there will be no laser emission.
-In the previous experiments with other materials and systems, but similar ideas, it was shown that you can use Mie resonances of the fourth order or fifth order, meaning resonances where the wavelength of light inside the material fits the resonator volume four or five times times at the frequency of laser generation.
+In the previous experiments with other materials and systems, but similar ideas, it was shown that you can use Mie resonances of the fourth order or fifth order, meaning resonances where the wavelength of light inside the material fits the resonator volume four or five times at the frequency of laser generation.
 We’ve shown that our particle supports a Mie resonance of the third order, which has never been done before.
 In other words, we can produce a coherent stimulated emission at the conditions when the resonator size is equal to three wavelengths of light inside the material.”

 Another important thing is that there is no need to apply external pressure or very low temperature for the nanoparticle to work as a laser.
-All the effects described in the research were produced at a regular atmospheric pressure and room temperature.
-This makes the technology attractive for specialists who focus on the creation of optical chips, sensors and other devices that use light to transfer and process information, including chips for optical computers.
+All the effects described in the research were produced at regular atmospheric pressure and room temperature.
+This makes the technology attractive for specialists who focus on the creation of optical chips, sensors, and other devices that use light to transfer and process information, including chips for optical computers.

 The benefit of lasers that work in the visible range is that with all other properties being equal, they are smaller than red and infrared sources with the same properties.
-Thing is, the volume of the small lasers generally has a cubic dependence on the emission’s wavelength, and as the wavelength of green light is three times less than that of infrared light, the limit of miniaturization is a lot greater for green lasers.
+The thing is, the volume of the small lasers generally has a cubic dependence on the emission’s wavelength, and as the wavelength of green light is three times less than that of infrared light, the limit of miniaturization is a lot greater for green lasers.
 This is essential for the production of ultracompact components for future optical computer systems.

-Reference: “Room-Temperature Lasing from Mie-Resonant Non-Plasmonic Nanoparticles’ by Ekaterina Tiguntseva, Kirill Koshelev, Alexandra Furasova, Pavel Tonkaev, Vladimir Mikhailovskii, Elena V. Ushakova, Denis G. Baranov, Timur Shegai, Anvar A. Zakhidov, Yuri Kivshar and Sergey V. Makarov, 2 June 2020, ACS Nano.
+Reference: “Room-Temperature Lasing from Mie-Resonant Non-Plasmonic Nanoparticles” by Ekaterina Tiguntseva, Kirill Koshelev, Alexandra Furasova, Pavel Tonkaev, Vladimir Mikhailovskii, Elena V. Ushakova, Denis G. Baranov, Timur Shegai, Anvar A. Zakhidov, Yuri Kivshar and Sergey V. Makarov, 2 June 2020, ACS Nano.